 Earning Marriott Platinum with credit card spending

 There’s one credit card that lets you earn Marriott Platinum status through spending.
-If you spend $75,000 in a calendar year on the Marriott Bonvoy Brilliant™ American Express® Card then you receive Platinum status.
+If you spend $75,000 in a calendar year on the Ritz Carlton Card (no longer available), you receive Platinum status.

 Earning Marriott Platinum with credit card elite nights